Documentation Index

 Space Management

-- Allow players to expand their inventory by purchasing additional slots or upgrading their gear.
+Inventory systems often come with space limitations to add challenge and strategy.
+For example:- Allow players to expand their inventory by purchasing additional slots or upgrading their gear.

 - Categorize items to avoid clutter and improve usability.